Skip to content

 This year’s ISHE meeting will take place July 12th – 16th, 2024.

-Conference proceedings will begin late-afternoon on the 12th, allowing for travel that morning or a visit to the quaint Arcata Farmer’s Market.
+Conference proceedings will begin late-afternoon on the 12th, allowing for travel that morning.
 The conference banquet will take place on the evening of July 16th.
 Attendees should plan to travel home on July 17th.
-A preliminary programme will be posted here soon.
+Here is the preliminary programme (subject to change):

 Plenary Speakers